sunfishcode/mustang/README.md

 Using [Origin] directly is another option; there are [examples] showing how to do this.
 Using origin directly can produce very small binary sizes; the `tiny` example can produce a 408-byte executable.
-Among other things, Origin by itself works with LTO.
 The big downside of using Origin directly is that it doesn't provide a `std` implementation.

 [Origin Studio] is a demo of what a `std`-like environment on top of Origin might look like.
 It has things like `println!`, but it's also currently lots